-Almost all vehicles, public or private – autorickshaws, cars, taxis, buses, trucks have either a Ganesha idol or a painted picture at the dash board area or even the name -(“Mangal murti”, “Om Ganeshaya namaha”, “Jai Ganesh” etc) painted in front of the driver’s controls.
+Almost all vehicles, public or private – autorickshaws, cars, taxis, buses, and trucks have either a Ganesha idol or a painted picture on the dashboard area or even the name -(“Mangal Murti”, “Om Ganeshaya Namaha”, “Jai Ganesh” etc) painted in front of the driver’s controls.

 The hood of an autorickshaw meter resembles Ganesha’s face and ears.
 Some of them are accentuated by painting them orange- a colour strongly associated with Ganesha.